tcqi/tcqi.github.io/src/pages/index.md

 ## Notes
 I am a person who is keen on using  $ \LaTeX $ to write some notes on algebraic topics.
 The following are some of my notes.
+There might be some typos and mistakes in these notes.
+Please let me know if you see one.
+Thanks!
 - [Commutative Algebra](/files/notes/CA2-2023.pdf), LaTeX, 2023
 - [Goldie's Theorem](/files/notes/GoldieThm.pdf), LaTeX, 2023
 - [Polynomial Identity Algebra](/files/notes/PIalg2013.pdf), LaTeX, 2023